Nexmo/stitch-ios-quickstart/docs/7-push-notifications.md

            \"payload\": {\"aps\":{\"alert\":\"Push data\"}}}" \
    http://qa1.internal:3150/v1/push/notify
 ```
+This HTTP request returns 200 for success, with no body.
 After sending the POST request we should be able to see the displayable message in a push notification.

 ## 6 Trying it out